XxUnkn0wnxX/PSN-Store-Tool-Bot/README.md

 ```

 - `PDC` is the `pdccws_p` cookie you can grab from your browser after logging into [playstation.com](https://www.playstation.com).
 Start the bot with `--env` so prefix commands can fall back to this value.
 Slash commands always require you to supply the cookie field.
-- *(Optional)* If you still need NPSSO for account lookups, see the legacy section at the end of this README.
+- Provide NPSSO tokens on-demand when you run the account lookup commands.
+See the legacy section at the end of this README for instructions on grabbing a fresh NPSSO cookie.

 ---